 Schedule Posts on WordPress Website

 Posts are usually the content of your website.
-You post blogs, articles, descriptions on your website on a daily basis to keep your audience or visitors engaged.
-Sometimes, a post on an eCommerce website can be an idea related to discount, sales whereas, in a SaaS website, a post can be a How-to Tutorials, SaaS descriptions and other blog posts.
-Whatever it is, a website needs posts to keep it informative as well and interesting.
-One of the great ways to increase the traffic rank of your traffic rank is posts.
+You post blogs, articles, and descriptions on your website on a daily basis to keep your audience or visitors engaged.
+Sometimes, a post on an eCommerce website can be an idea related to discount, and sales whereas, on a SaaS website, a post can be a How-to Tutorials, SaaS descriptions, and other blog posts.
+Whatever it is, a website needs posts to keep it informative as well as interesting.
+One of the great ways to increase the traffic rank of your traffic rank is through posts.

 Usually, there are a number of writers engaged on the site to provide posts on a regular basis.
 However, scheduling a post on a site can be necessary in various cases.
 Whenever a company has a festive day or occasion, one can schedule a post in advance to publish it on the very required day making the site appear active.
 It can also be useful when there are many pending posts.
 It is always a good plan to have some of the posts ready to be published.

 If you too want to schedule blog posts on your WordPress website, make sure to read this tutorial to the end.

 Also, did I mention that there are various ways to schedule posts?
 If I haven’t let me do it!
 You can schedule posts manually, bulk posts, use WordPress plugins, and much more.
 Let’s view each method in detail!

 The most basic formats of WordPress websites are classic WordPress editor and Gutenberg.
 Steps to schedule posts in two different formats can be somewhat different.
 So, let’s start with the classic WordPress editor and then move to the Gutenberg editor.